List of Honkai: Star Rail characters: Zenless Zone Zero

+Ellen is a character from the video game Zenless Zone Zero.

 Reception

 Many critics praised Honkai: Star Rail for continuing HoYoverse's tradition of strong character design, highlighting the game's vivid, expressive, and well-developed cast.
 (Note: Attributed to multiple sources) PC Gamer reviewer Tyler Colp remarked that each character in the game "glows with personality," and that their combat animations are "extraordinarily expressive."
 GamesHub reviewer Samantha Low described the characters as engaging, with flashy designs reminiscent of a techwear runway, emphasizing their visual appeal and distinctive personalities.
 According to IGN China reviewer Water Ash, the character designs appeal to a broad range of fan preferences, with facial expressions and animations during dialogue presented in a detailed and nuanced manner.
 PCGamesN reviewer Nat Smith observed that the characters possess strong individual appeal, describing them as familiar archetypes that evoke the nostalgic charm of 1990s Japanese role-playing games.
-Smith also highlighted the game's non-playable characters (NPCs), noting that even minor figures often play pivotal roles in the narrative, enhancing the game's world-building.
-IGN reviewer Jess Reyes observed that the game gradually unveils subtle character traits through scenarios that highlight different facets of their personalities, enhancing the narrative's suspense and engagement.
+Smith also highlighted the game's NPCs, noting that even minor figures often play pivotal roles in the narrative, enhancing the game's world-building.
+IGN reviewer Jess Reyes observed that the game reveals character traits gradually through different scenarios, enhancing the narrative's suspense and engagement.

 Controversies

 Casting of Chris Niosi

 In July 2024, HoYoverse revealed the English voice actor for the character Moze to be Chris Niosi.
 Immediately after the reveal, HoYoverse received backlash from players due to Niosi's past abuse allegations in 2019, which were affirmed by Niosi himself.
 Following the backlash, Niosi withdrew from the role days later and HoYoverse replaced him with Ben Balmaceda.
+Niosi's recorded voice lines were later fully replaced in subsequent versions, and Moze debuted with Balmaceda as his English voice actor.

 SAG-AFTRA strike controversies

-Although HoYoverse wasn't explicitly targeted in the SAG-AFTRA strike, multiple English voice actors in support of the strike stopped voicing their assigned characters.
+From 2024 to 2025, HoYoverse was affected by strike action from multiple English voice actors affiliated with SAG-AFTRA.
+Although HoYoverse wasn't listed as one of the companies targeted in the main strike, multiple English voice actors in support of the strike stopped voicing their assigned characters.
 HoYoverse responded by replacing some of the striking voice actors, including the voice actors for the Trailblazer, Tingyun, Argenti, and Tail.

-In May 2025, following a rejected "best, last, and final" offer made to SAG-AFTRA, Allegra Clark, the English voice actor for Acheron, called on SAG-AFTRA to end the strike, saying that AAA companies are actively moving out of the United States to find voice actors.